direvus/grid6/README.md

-Starting with the words that had the highest overall total edit distance, I arbitrarily selected a seed word for each grid level, and then selected the remaining words by applying an iterative weighted sum of the overall edit distance and the edit distance to the words already selected into the grid level.
+Starting with the words that had the highest overall total edit distance, I arbitrarily selected a seed word for each grid level, and then selected the remaining words by applying an iterative weighted sum of the overall edit distance and the edit distance to the words already selected into the current and previous grid levels.

 ## Comparison to other grid systems